namor-123/namor-demo/README.md

 # namor-demo
-This is my first Git repositoru
+This is my first Git repository.
+Author - Namor